John M. Deutch: Director of Central Intelligence tenure

 Deutch left the CIA on December 15, 1996.
 Soon after, it was revealed that several of his laptop computers contained classified information wrongfully labeled as unclassified.
 In January 1997, the CIA began a formal security investigation of the matter.
 Senior management at CIA declined to fully pursue the security breach.
 Over two years after his departure, the matter was referred to the Department of Justice, where Attorney General Janet Reno declined prosecution.
 She did, however, recommend an investigation to determine whether Deutch should retain his security clearance.
 Deutch had agreed to plead guilty to a misdemeanor for mishandling government secrets on January 19, 2001, but President Clinton pardoned him on his last day in office, two days before the Justice Department could file the case against him.

 Deutch teaching at M.I.T., 2020.

 Board memberships and fellowships

-Deutch was elected to the American Philosophical Society in 2007.
+Deutch was elected to the American Academy of Arts and Sciences in 1978 and to the American Philosophical Society in 2007.
 He has been a member of the National Petroleum Council since 2008 and the Secretary of DOE Energy Advisory Board since 2010.
 In 1988, Deutch was elected as a fellow of the National Academy of Public Administration.

-Personal life

-In June 2003, Deutch's son Philip Joseph Deutch (from his first marriage), then a managing director and venture capitalist at Perseus LLC, married Marne Levine, who later served as the COO of Instagram.
+He has served as a Trustee at the Museum of Fine Arts in Boston.